TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   by looking in the residual distribution for observations more than 3-standard deviations away from the mean (this mean is always zero for ANOVA residuals).

-Other assumptions can also be checked by looking at the distribution of residuals Residuals should be normally distributed with a common variance (corresponding to equal variances within each population).
+Other assumptions can also be checked by looking at the distribution of residuals.
+  Residuals should be normally distributed with a common variance (corresponding to equal variances within each population).
 Quantile-quantile normal plot function `qqnorm()` plots the corresponding percentile values from a variable (here the